ARTICLES AND CHAPTERS

-(In Press, 2021a) “The Early Modern Study of Ancient Measures in Comparative Perspective: A Preliminary Investigation.”
-In: Dmitri Levitin and Ian Maclean, eds., Beyond Ancients and Moderns.
-Comparative Approaches to the Reception of the Classical Tradition in Early Modern Europe, c.
-1600–1750.
-Series: Scientific and Learned Cultures and Their Institutions.
-Brill.
+“The Early Modern Study of Ancient Measures in Comparative Perspective: A Preliminary Investigation.”
+In: Dmitri Levitin and Ian Maclean, eds., The Worlds of Knowledge and the Classical Tradition in the Early Modern Age: Comparative Approaches.
+Brill (2021).

-“Alchemy and the Electric Spirit in Isaac Newton’s General Scholium.” in S. Ducheyne, S. Mandelbrote and S. Snobelen (eds.), Newton’s General Scholium After 300 Years (forthcoming, 2021)
+“Alchemy and the Electric Spirit in Isaac Newton’s General Scholium.” in S. Ducheyne, S. Mandelbrote and S. Snobelen (eds.), Newton’s General Scholium After 300 Years.
+Brill (forthcoming, 2022)